antebachmann/Datastory/index.md

 ## Conclusion

-To conclude, we have proven our initial hypothesis, some groups feel more strongly on certain matters than others, but those interactions are not universal, and most of the discourse analyzed here does not stray far from its baseline emotionality.
+To conclude, we have proven our initial hypothesis, some groups feel more strongly on certain matters than others, but those interactions are not universal, and most of the discourse analysed here does not stray far from its baseline emotionality.

 Though, or dataset is limited to english quotes, and quotes are only a window of total discourse, as such the findings here are not set in stone.